Rebecca J. Stahl, MA

 Managing diabetes at work.
 University of Tennesee Medical Center website.
 Available at:

-Physical activity and diabetes.
+Physical activity and exercise.
 Canadian Diabetes Assocation website.
 Available at:

-Take charge of your diabetes: Keeping track of your blood glucose.
+Take charge of your diabetes.
 Center for Disease Control and Prevention website.
 Available at:

 Type 1 diabetes in school.
 Juvenile Diabetes Research Foundation International website.
 Available at: